Your Diamond Pair has a Total Carat Weight of

-These diamonds are nearly colorless.
-Diamonds with G-color have an extremely faint tint that is only noticeable to a trained gemologist.
-G-color diamonds make for beautiful jewelry and they offer an outstanding value, since they are less expensive than the colorless grades, but appear to the eye to be colorless when mounted.
+These diamonds are nearly colourless.
+Diamonds with G-colour have an extremely faint tint that is only noticeable to a trained gemmologist.
+G-colour diamonds make for beautiful jewellery and they offer an outstanding value, since they are less expensive than the colourless grades, but appear to the eye to be colourless when mounted.

 Diamond Carat Size Chart